 Mike Dean, whose family is credited with establishing Tea Tree oil around the world, joined Greg’s company in 2008.
 Mike was able to establish distribution for Greg’s products in the USA and UK during 2008.
 By late 2009, Greg sadly but correctly felt the company had peaked and decided to sell his majority stake in the Lemon Myrtle business.

 Lemon Myrtle Essential Oil Now

 Having created Essentially Australia in 2012, it was only natural to re-establish his Lemon Myrtle essential oil product again.
-His Lemon Myrtle essential oil, after all this experience, is easily the best Lemon Myrtle essential oil on the market.
+His Lemon Myrtle essential oil, with his wealth of experience, is easily the best Lemon Myrtle essential oil on the market.
 ‘We know where the best supplies of Lemon Myrtle essential oil come from’ and ‘we have developed optimal methods to store and bottle Lemon Myrtle essential oil’.
-With the right care Lemon Myrtle essential oil, can have a long and vibrant shelf life.
+With the right care Lemon Myrtle essential oil can have a long and vibrant shelf life.

-In addition, we know how to advise people on how to use Lemon Myrtle essential oil and what really makes Lemon Myrtle essential oil special.
+In addition, we know how to advise people on how to use Lemon Myrtle essential oil and what really makes this oil so special.

 Lemon Myrtle essential oil is great in an oil burner or diffuser, it is uplifting, refreshing, great for people who feel a bit down.
 Lemon Myrtle essential oil is able to rid rooms of mouldy or bad smells.

 Lemon Myrtle essential oil is great to use as an aroma in personal care products, keep Lemon Myrtle essential oil concentrations below 1% in body care formulations (like body lotions etc), otherwise irritation of the skin may occur.